CraZySacX/node-jdbc/README.md

 --------------
 0.0.12

+Support for adding multiple JARs to the classpath has been added.
+Use the libs array as shown in the initialize section below.
 As of release 0.0.9, the minimum version of node.js has been increased to v0.10.
 If you need to use this with node.js v0.8, use version 0.0.8 of node-jdbc.

 Please visit [node-jdbc](https://www.npmjs.org/package/jdbc) for information on installing with npm.